budw1n/budw1n/README.md

 ### Hi there 👋

+- I'm a student at University of Alberta currently doing a bacholers degree in Civil engineering.
+- I'm currently learning LaTeX and Haskell

 <!--
 **budw1n/budw1n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.